How Outfishers Does Business

 We ship our rods via 3-day UPS Ground and we insure the rod for the amount you paid for it.

 If anything happens in transit, we get another rod as similiar as we can find to the one you ordered and we ship it to you as fast as we can.
 We'll deal with the postal folks but the most important thing to us is that you get the rod you want in time for your next outing on the water.

 As far as our packaging materials go, we try to be good to mother earth.

 We're not tree huggers but if we can make the planet a little bit better by spending an extra nickel on bio-degrable packaging, and its just as good at protecting your fly rod, then we do it.

 At the end of the day, our value is giving you confidence.

-If you don't believe that Outfishers will sell you a good product, will be transparent and accurate in describing your fly rod, and lastly will have your back when something happens to that rod, then we might as well shutter our doors.
+If you don't believe that Outfishers will sell you a good product, will be transparent and accurate in describing your fly rod, and will have your back if something goes wrong with your gear, then we might as well close our doors.